 Havaneres

-In summer, the annual Cantada d’Havaneres musical event takes centre stage on the first weekend of every July on Plaça Port Bo, bringing together thousands of people on and around the beach of Port Bo and even on boats sitting out in the cove.
-It has been going on since 1966 and is one of the best-known events on the entire Costa Brava.
+In summer, the annual Cantada d’Havaneres musical event takes centre stage on the first weekend of July in Plaça Port Bo, Calella de Palafrugell.
+It draws thousands of people to the beach and even onto boats anchored in the cove.
+Since its first edition in 1966, it has become one of the most iconic events on the Costa Brava.

-The first year, the singing took place in a single tavern but was such an instant success that it wasn’t long before the event was moved outdoors to the square beside the beach of Port Bo.
-Once the havaneres are done shortly after midnight, smaller music and singing sessions continue in the taverns around the town till the early hours.
+The first year, the singing took place in a single tavern — but it was such an instant success that it quickly moved outdoors, to the square beside Port Bo beach.
+Today, after the official performance ends around midnight, smaller singing sessions continue in the town’s taverns late into the night.

-The style of singing varied by region, with choir singing being typical in Valencia, Asturias, Cantabria and the Basque Country.
-In Catalunya havaneres were more commonly sung by smaller groups, workers’ choirs, or fishermen in taverns of the coastal towns.
-In the forties and fifties, havaneres singing declined greatly until its revival in 1966 in Calalla de Palafrugell, and it has never looked back since!
+The singing style varied by region: choir singing was more common in Valencia, Asturias, Cantabria, and the Basque Country, while in Catalunya, havaneres were typically sung by smaller groups, workers’ choirs, or fishermen in the taverns of coastal towns.

 Getting there